 Free Palmetto Breeze bus passes are available to TCL students based on financial need.
-Existing routes include stops in Beaufort, Bluffton, Hilton Head, Hampton, Allendale, Varnville and Yemassee, Passes are distributed on a first-come, first-serve basis, For details contact the Admissions Service Manager at 843 525-8229.
+Existing routes include stops in Beaufort, Bluffton, Hilton Head, Hampton, Allendale, Varnville and Yemassee.
+Passes are distributed on a first-come, first-serve basis.
+For details contact the Enrollment Service Manager at 843 525-8229.
+At New River contact Student Services Coordinator at 843 470-6019.